 This may take the form of personalising their access to the curriculum and/or providing consistent support in key lessons or accessing targeted support from Dorothy Goodman Special School or targeted intervention.

 Every effort and opportunity is taken to provide the most appropriate and challenging education for every pupil whatever their need.
-This is constantly monitored and evaluated and appropriate and sensitive changes are put into place as necessary to continue to best meet needs of the pupil.
+This may take the form of personalising their access to the curriculum, providing consistent support in key lessons or accessing targeted intervention programmes.

 High Achieving Students